 Some time ago I found myself visiting Dallas, Georgia, riding along with the Sons of the Confederacy while they refreshed the flags on their ancestors’ graves.
-They were quite a group of guys, and our journey took us into the most remote corners of Paulding County.
+They were a dedicated group of guys, and our journey took us into the most remote corners of Paulding County.
 At the end of the day we found ourselves in the parking lot of the New Hope Church, site of a bloody Civil War battle in 1864.
-We had finished our task and called it a job well done, so we celebrated with a cold coke and handshakes all around.
+They had finished their task and called it a job well done, so we celebrated with a cold coke and handshakes all around.
 As we spoke, they pointed out the monument and flag across the street, a testament to the hundreds of Confederate soldiers who died in that bloody battle.

 For no other reason, I took out my old Polaroid and snapped two quick shots of the defensive entrenchments behind the memorial.
 They were among the last of the crumbling earthworks used during the Battle of New Hope Church, fought hard and won strong by the South on May 25-26, 1864.
 I downed the coke and then glanced at both photos, noticing that a gust of wind had lifted up their venerated battle flag in the second photograph – but I didn’t remember any type of blowing breeze.
 It had been an unseasonably hot day, sticky and steamy with no wind at all.
 I looked at the second picture more closely, and what I saw in the background blew me away.
 It was the image of a Rebel soldier wearing a mismatched uniform, standing eyes front and at ease, staring straight at me. (see the photos below)

 I was speechless.
 I looked carefully at both photos taken just seconds apart, but it was unmistakable.
 The soldier wasn’t present in the first one, and in the second one he was staring right at me.
 I had heard about New Hope’s historic past – that ghosts haunted this rural community, site for both the bloody Civil War battle and a horrific commercial airplane crash in April of 1977 – and here was the unmistakable proof.